volskaya/realtime_audio.flutter/README.md

 # 🎵 Realtime Audio

-`RealtimeAudio` is a Flutter package that handles audio recording and playback of data chunks from real-time sources, like OpenAI Realtime API or HumeAI Voice.
+`RealtimeAudio` is a Flutter package that handles audio recording and playback of data chunks from real-time sources, like OpenAI Realtime, ElevenLabs or HumeAI Voice.

 ## ✨ Features

 - 🎤 Audio recording with variable chunk length in milliseconds.
 - 🔊 Audio playback of data chunks.
 - ⏱️ Duration tracking of audio chunks.
-- 🔒 Necessary permission & audio session handling.
 - ⏸️ Pause support.
+- 📊 Volume tracking in dBFS.
-- 🎛️ Voice processing on iOS.
+- 🎛️ Voice isolation and other processing on iOS.
+- 📱 iOS audio session handling for max volume.
+- 🤖🍏🍎 Android, iOS, and macOS support.
+- ✂️ Audio response truncation support.

 ## 📖 Usage